antichaosdb/AssemblyBots/README.md

 Known Issues
 ------------
-This won't work with large, recipe changing mods like Bobs or Angels.
+- This won't work with large, recipe changing mods like Bobs or Angels.
 It could probably be made to, but that's a whole extra level of crazy.
 If there are things that break with non-game changing mods, let me know.
 DON'T use an auto-research mod with this.
-My homemade tech icons are particularly rubbish.
+- My homemade tech icons are particularly rubbish.
+Any assistance would be appreciated.
-It's meant to be awkward, but the balance may be way off.  config.lua has a load of values that control various balance factors.
+- It's meant to be awkward, but the balance may be way off.  config.lua has a load of values that control various balance factors.
 Most of these require starting a new map.
-Part of the "fun" of this mod is trying find ways around the problems it introduces.
+- Part of the "fun" of this mod is trying find ways around the problems it introduces.
 Some of the allowed workarounds are intentional, others are things I can't control yet, but should be able to in .15

-Credits (Mods I studies while working on this)
+Credits (Mods I studied while working on this)
 -------
-Angels Refining
+- Angels Refining
-Advanced Logistics System
+- Advanced Logistics System
-Picker Extended
+- Picker Extended